Barbadian dollar: Banknotes

 The defunct 1 Dollar note was red in colour and had Samuel Jackman Prescod on the obverse.

 On 2 May 2013, the Central Bank of Barbados issued a new series of banknotes with a more modern design.
 The portraits on all of the denominations have been retained, but on the back of the notes is a design specific to the person depicted on the front of the notes.

-On the 21 March 2022, the Central Bank of Barbados announced its intent to replace the current paper banknotes with polymer banknotes by the end of the year stating it would allow for more secure and durable cash.
-The new designs of the polymer banknotes were then later revealed on 4 May 2022 and the notes were rolled out on 5 December 2022.
+On 21 March 2022, the Central Bank of Barbados announced its intent to replace the current paper banknotes with polymer banknotes by the end of the year stating it would allow for more secure and durable cash.
+The new designs of the polymer banknotes were then later revealed on 4 May 2022 and the notes were rolled out on 5 December 2022, and will circulate alongside existing paper banknotes for the foreseeable future.